 From India, Bangalore

-The Payment of wages act does not specify as to the wages to be paid to an employee.
-It only lays down the conditions which are required to be followed while making monthly payment of wages by an employer to his employees.
-Increase in wage limit is to cover more employees within its ambit and it should not be misconstrued as increase in amount of monthly wages payable to an employee.
+The Payment of Wages Act does not specify the wages to be paid to an employee.
+It only lays down the conditions that are required to be followed while making monthly payments of wages by an employer to their employees.
+An increase in the wage limit is intended to cover more employees within its ambit and should not be misconstrued as an increase in the amount of monthly wages payable to an employee.

 Regards